DouglasReisofc/wuzapi/API.md

 ## Send Image Message

 Sends an Image message.
-Image must be in png or jpeg and base64 encoded in embedded format.
+Image must be in png or jpeg format.
+The `Image` field accepts a base64 data URL or an HTTP/HTTPS link.
 You can optionally specify a text Caption

 Endpoint: _/chat/send/image_